Lions Bolster Roster with Five Additions

 Inside the Lions season preview of the 2012 LMU men's water polo team with an interview from Head Coach John Loughra.

-LMU vs. UC Davis at the Burns Aquatics Center
+LMU vs. #1 UCLA in men's water polo at Burns Aquatics Center

 Just three weeks after LMU won its seventh Western Water Polo Association championship in nine years and playing its seventh NCAA tournament in the same time span, Loughran was diagnoised with Acute Promyelocytic Leukemia (APL), a cancer of the blood and bone marrow.

 So on Christmas Day 2009, Loughran found himself in a hospital.
-Like so many of his teams, a complete team effort put Loughran back on the pool deck that very next season and he never missed a beat as he enters his 18th season as LMU's head coach in 2014.
+Like so many of his teams, a complete team effort put Loughran back on the pool deck that very next season and he never missed a beat as he enters his 21st season as LMU's head coach in 2017.
+He has posted an overall record of 324-230 at LMU, going 399-333 in 26 seasons overall.

 He didn't miss a beat in 2010, leading the Lions to their fourth straight WWPA title and eighth in 10 years.